3 Myths About Concierge Medicine Jobs

 But for the most part, these are myths.
 They certainly don’t apply to PartnerMD.

 At PartnerMD, we believe becoming a concierge doctor should not be about making millions or working less.
-Those are red flags for us in recruiting for concierge medicine physician jobs.
+Those are red flags for us.
 When recruiting for concierge medicine physician jobs, we look for a few key things:

 - You want to practice medicine the way you always envisioned.